svnm/mithril-webpack-example/README.md

 ## mithril-webpack-example

-just an example using mithril, webpack and css modules...
+just an example using mithril, webpack, express and css modules...

 ## Dependencies